codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-surveys.rst

 Adding questions to ask students
 --------------------------------

--Select **Add Question** to select the survey question type(s) you wish to present to the students
+- Select **Add Question** to select the survey question type(s) you wish to present to the students

-1. **Free Text** - where students can enter their reponse in their own words
+    - **Free Text** - where students can enter their reponse in their own words

-2. **Rate** - where students can rate the assignment from 1 to 10
+    - **Rate** - where students can rate the assignment from 1 to 10

 The question you wish to ask can be written in **Markdown** format if required.
 See :ref:`Markdown Content Editing <markdown-content-editing>` for more information.